privacybydesign/irma-frontend-packages/README.md

 ### Talking to IRMA server through a proxy

-The first (and most highly recommended) supported flow that combats these issues is one where the Javascript client talks to the IRMA server through your own application back-end, that functions as a proxy.
+The most highly recommended flow that combats these issues is one where the Javascript client talks to the IRMA server through your own application back-end, that functions as a proxy.